Best Civilization 6 Mods

 This includes better placement for volcanoes, deserts, rainforests, and marshes, as well as detailed coastal lines filled with numerous bays and coves.

-Also, this mod reduces the amount of polar land you’ll encounter as well as adjusts food placement throughout desert tiles to appear near rivers more frequently.
+Also, this mod decreases the amount of polar land you’ll encounter as well as adjusts food placement throughout desert tiles to appear near rivers more often.

-There are seven different map scripts to explore, including Continents, Pangaea, Archipelago, Islands, and more.
+There are seven varied map scripts to explore, including Continents, Pangaea, Archipelago, Islands, and more.

 Playing Civ 6 on the highest ‘Hyperreal’ disaster intensity is a formidable challenge in of itself.